aquaraga/aquaraga.github.io/_posts/2016-11-19-golang-interfaces-vs-functions.markdown

 }
 {% endhighlight %}

-Implementations of handlers are generally wired to a http route, as is illustrated by the following code that makes use of a routing library called [Gorilla][gorilla-mux].
+Implementations of handlers are generally wired to a http route, as is illustrated by the following code.

 {% highlight go %}
-mux := http.NewServeMux()
-mux.Handle("/foo", fooHandler)
+http.Handle("/foo", fooHandler)
 {% endhighlight %}

-We can see that the `mux.Handle` method expects two arguments:
+We can see that the `Handle` method expects two arguments - a route and a handler implementation.
+The API looks like:

-  * The route
-  * A handler implementation
+{% highlight go %}
+func Handle(pattern string, handler Handler)
+{% endhighlight %}

 A `FooHandler` that logs stuff and interacts with the database could be written as: